dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v6-info.md

 ## New DNB font

 We have now our very own _DNB font_.
-As this font behaves very differently than Fedra, the DNB UX has spesifyed how we will use the _DNB font_ on digital medium.
+As this font behaves very differently than Fedra Sans, the DNB UX has spesifyed how we will use the _DNB font_ on digital medium.
 Therefore `font-family`, `font-size`, `font-weight` and `line-height` properties have changed.

 In normal circumstances, you have to do **nothing** regarding to this change.